 Finally, using baking soda can delay essential medical care.
 So, this is especially significant for gout sufferers.
 Because uric acid crystals that cause gout attacks are dangerous.
 Therefore, masking gout symptoms with baking soda is very bad for your health.
 Because, left untreated, uric acid crystals will destroy joints.
 Also, they damage heart, kidneys, and all other organs except the brain.

-In conclusion, you know the dangers of baking soda for gout.
+In conclusion, you now see the dangers of baking soda for gout.
 So, I’m sure you’ll want to avoid it.
-But, what are the alternatives?
+But, what are the alternatives to bicarbonate for your gout?

 I’ve mentioned alkalizing diet for gout.
 Because it is helpful in encouraging excretion of uric acid.
 Also, it works best in conjunction with an effective uric acid management plan.
 So, you should ask your doctor about treatment to lower uric acid as soon as you can.